Le Moyne College: History

+In 2014, Linda LeMura, formerly the college's provost and academic vice president, was appointed as the 14th president of Le Moyne College.
+LeMura is the first laywoman in history to serve as president of a Jesuit college or university.

 As of 2020, the college enrolled more than 3,700 students.
 As of 2021, the college offers more than 30 majors, an evening program, a variety of graduate courses, and a doctoral program in executive leadership.

-Leadership

-In 2014, Linda LeMura, formerly the college's provost and academic vice president, was appointed as the 14th president of Le Moyne College.
-LeMura is the first laywoman in history to serve as president of a Jesuit college or university.
+In 2022, Le Moyne received 7,066 undergraduate applications, which represents an increase of 5.31% annually.
+There was an 78.3% acceptance rate with 5,531 students accepted.

 Campus

-Le Moyne College's 160 acre campus is mostly located in the suburban town of DeWitt, although a small portion of the campus is within the city of Syracuse.
+Le Moyne College's 160 acre campus is mostly located in the De Witt census-designated place, in the suburban town of DeWitt, including all of the buildings used for academic purposes.
+A small portion of the campus is within the city of Syracuse.
 As of 2021, there are 35 buildings on the campus.

 Traditions

 Welcoming traditions

-Le Moyne College begins every academic year with two rituals: (1) 'Moving In Weekend,' when current students help to carry the boxes and suitcases of the new, first-year students into the dormitories; and (2) the Mass of the Holy Spirit, which continues a tradition dating back to the first Jesuit school, established in Messina, Sicily in 1548 (probably preceding this date).
+Le Moyne College begins every academic year with two rituals: (1) 'Moving In Weekend,' when current students help to carry the boxes and suitcases of the new, first-year students into the dormitories; and (2) the Mass of the Holy Spirit, which continues a tradition dating back to the first Jesuit school, established in Messina, Sicily, in 1548 (probably preceding this date).
 The meaning of this Mass is based in Catholic theology; the campus community commits to seeking knowledge as a community of scholars.
-The song "Stay with Us," composed by Le Moyne alumna M.D.
-Ridge especially for Le Moyne College, is performed.

 Dolphy Day

-Another annual tradition at Le Moyne College is "Dolphy Day," which originated in 1971.
-Dolphy Day is named for Eric Dolphy and has been said to have been inspired by Frank Zappa's song, "The Eric Dolphy Memorial Barbecue."
+Another annual tradition at Le Moyne College is "Dolphy Day", which originated in 1971.
+Dolphy Day is named for Eric Dolphy and has been said to have been inspired by Frank Zappa's song, "The Eric Dolphy Memorial Barbecue".
 Although Le Moyne's mascot is a dolphin, campus officials say there is no direct relation between the name of this event and this college icon.
 Each year, a "Wizard" is chosen (by the preceding Wizard).